-DAASI International offers comprehensive services in the field of Federated Identity & Access Management (FIAM).
-To understand FIAM in its full complexity and to get a first impression, this page provides you with fundamental information about the different components of FIAM: Identity Management, Access Management and Federations.
+DAASI International offers comprehensive services in the field of federated Identity & Access Management (IAM).
+To understand federated IAM in its full complexity and to get a first impression, this page provides you with fundamental information about the three individual components: Identity Management, Access Management and Federations.

 What is Identity Management?

 Identity Management (IdM) are IT systems and applications that administrate information about the identities of users – if required, completely automatized.

 You know one or more of the following problems?